juiian7/ApateJS-Retro/README.md

 apate.activeScene = scene;
 ```

-As mentioned before, the Enity class can be extended to make it more comfortable to write entities:
+As mentioned before, the Entity class can be extended to make it more comfortable to write entities:

 ```js
 class HelloWorld extends Entity {